kemckinnmsft/HOL3000/instructions.md

    Install-AIPScanner -SQLServerInstance $SQL

    ```
-3. [] When prompted, provide the credentials for the AIP scanner service account.
+3. [] When prompted, provide the credentials for the local AIP scanner service account.

 	```Contoso\AIPScanner```